OmarOssama25/Housing_Price_Prediction/README.md

 ## Description

 The **DeepLearning_Assignment1_Housing.ipynb** notebook demonstrates how to build and train a neural network model to predict housing prices.
-It walks through the entire workflow starting from data loading, exploration, and preprocessing, all the way through model design and evaluation.
-The objective is to predict house prices based on a variety of features such as square footage, number of bedrooms, location, and other relevant factors.
+It walks through the entire workflow, starting from data loading, exploration, and preprocessing, all the way through model design, training, and evaluation.
+The objective is to predict house prices based on various features such as square footage, number of bedrooms, location, and other relevant factors.

-Key points covered:
-- Handling missing data
+### Key Points Covered:
+- **Data Loading**: Importing the housing dataset and exploring its structure.
-- Feature scaling and normalization
+- **Data Preprocessing**: Handling missing data, scaling features, and transforming categorical variables.
-- Building a deep learning model using Keras/TensorFlow
+- **Model Building**: Creating a deep neural network using Keras/TensorFlow.
+- **Model Training**: Training the model with training data, adjusting hyperparameters like learning rate and epochs.
-- Model performance evaluation using loss functions like Mean Squared Error (MSE)
+- **Model Evaluation**: Using Mean Squared Error (MSE) and Mean Absolute Error (MAE) to measure the performance of the model.
-- Visualization of training history and prediction results
+- **Visualization**: Plotting training history (loss curves) and comparing predicted vs. actual housing prices.

 ## Notebook Overview